icl-rocketry/Ricardo-HomePage/README.md

 [Relay](https://github.com/icl-rocketry/Ricardo-InfluxRelay) - Relay for many-to-many forwarding between backends and frontends.

+## Docs
+[System Overview](https://github.com/icl-rocketry/Ricardo-SystemOverview) - A repo which includes system overview diagrams for all of the team's deployments of the RAE system.

 ## Libraries
 [iclr-hw](https://github.com/icl-rocketry/iclr-hw) - ICLR KiCAD library for 3rd party symbols and footprints.